Ragz-no/Er-det-fredag/README.md

-# Er det fredag
+# Is it Friday yet
-this is a website witch displays a gif when it is friday.
+This is a website witch displays a gif when it is friday.
 It also have a live clock.

 ## Contributing